NERCDigitalGathering2025/NERCDigitalGathering_Hackathon_2025/README.md

 Participants can choose to focus their analysis on either the UK as a whole or specifically on Bedfordshire, where the hackathon is located.

-We hope you will have time to run and review all four notebooks, but if not you can complete them later.
+We hope you will have time to run and review all four main notebooks, and explore the stretch challenges for advanced participants.

 ## Notebook Files